karstengresch/awesome-jboss/readme.md

 [Apache Tomcat](http://tomcat.apache.org) - The versatile Servlet Engine is available with support by Red Hat as JBoss Enterprise Web Server.
 (JBoss EWS).
 B.t.w. - Red Hat JBoss EWS + Hibernate Support == EWS Pro.

+[FeedHenry](http://feedhenry.org/) - A mobile backend-as-a-service solution.
+Implemented in Node.js, fully-fledged with API management, web based screen development, monitoring, security, push notifications.
+It's definitely worth a try and unfortunately a bit overseen especially in the iOS community.

 [WildFly Swarm](http://wildfly-swarm.io) - Allows putting services into a single deployable, but still Java EE conformant jar.
 Perfect for microservices.
 No supported offering from Red Hat at the moment.

 [WildFly Swarm Generator](http://wildfly-swarm.io/generator/) - Like Spring boot - allows specifying the Java (EE) components you need for an application and creates a self-running "fat jar" out of it.